frictionlessdata/datapackage/patterns/README.md

 - Documentation: generating Markdown documentation from the schema itself is a useful use case, and contextual information (description, version, authors...) needs to be retrieved.
 - Cataloging: open data standardisation can be increased by improving Table Schemas shareability, for example by searching and categorising them (by keywords, countries, full-text...) in catalogs.
-- Machine readibility: tools like Goodtables could use catalogs to access Table Schemas in order to help users validate tabular files against existing schemas.
+- Machine readability: tools like Goodtables could use catalogs to access Table Schemas in order to help users validate tabular files against existing schemas.
 Metadata would be needed for tools to find and read those schemas.

 ### Specification